What is burnout syndrome?

 (ALERT: the result of this recipe is strongly not recommended)

-2. Add to that a (large) dash of high accountability
+2. Add a large dash of high responsibility

 2. Conflicts

-We have a big mess on the table called "burnout syndrome".
+What you get is a big mess called "burnout syndrome".

 Now that we know what burnout syndrome is and how to recognize it, the question becomes how to prevent it.